hypo69/hypo/docs/gemini/set 0/en/explainer/src/suppliers/locator.md

     *Example*: The `additional_images_urls` locator extracts the `src` attribute (image URLs).

-3. **Element Location Strategy:**  `by` specifies the method to locate the element.
-Common strategies are using XPath.
+3. **Element Location Startegy:**  `by` specifies the method to locate the element.
+Common Startegies are using XPath.

     *Example*:  `close_banner` uses XPath to locate a button with ID `closeXButton`.